The Postfix Home Page

 Postfix attempts to be fast, easy to administer, and secure.
 The outside has a definite Sendmail-ish flavor, but the inside is completely different.

-FREAK Attack: To protect vulnerable clients against the FREAK attack execute "postconf smtpd_tls_exclude_ciphers=EXPORT; postfix reload".
-This removes EXPORT ciphers with opportunistic as well as mandatory TLS.
+FREAK Attack: To protect vulnerable clients execute as root "postconf smtpd_tls_exclude_ciphers=EXPORT; postfix reload".
+This command removes EXPORT ciphers with opportunistic as well as mandatory TLS.
 The impact of this attack was already low because each Postfix SMTP server process computes its own own "ephemeral" RSA key and terminates after a limited time.

 About this website